rsyhrza/word-unscrambler/README.md

 ## Overview

 This Python script reads a scramble word puzzle from a file (`text_to_find.txt`), unscrambles possible combinations, and checks against a list of valid words (`words.txt`).
+It scans in multiple directions: left-right, right-left, top-bottom, bottom-top, and diagonally (both sides).
 It outputs two files:
 - `unscramble.log`: Logs all unscrambling operations.
 - `valid-unscramble.log`: Logs valid words found in `words.txt`.